-Keep advisory checks off the critical path
+Keep non-required checks off the GitHub Actions critical path

 When a slow GitHub Actions check sits on the PR critical path but isn't required to merge and only produces advisory output (a size comment, a preview), narrow its trigger or make it async, but never de-scope a check that actually runs tests.